mshroyer/sapling-builds/README.md

 ## Details

 There are official Sapling [releases](https://github.com/facebook/sapling/releases) for macOS, Windows, and Ubuntu, but not for AlmaLinux 10 or similar distributions.
-Additionally, the official releases are updated infrequently, and currently out-of-date at the time of writing.
+Additionally, the official releases are updated infrequently: At the time of writing, the current release is about six months old.

 Meta provides [instructions](https://sapling-scm.com/docs/introduction/installation) for building Sapling from source.
 But these aren't trivial on AlmaLinux 10, requiring specific system dependencies, some patches, and a build of [fbthrift](https://github.com/facebook/fbthrift) as a prerequisite.
 In turn, fbthrift itself requires some finagling to build.